simontonsoftware/ng-app-state/README.md

   ```

 ## UndoManager
-This package includes an abstract class, `UndoManager` to assist you in creating undo/redo functionality.
+This package includes an abstract class, `UndoManager`, to assist you in creating undo/redo functionality.
 For example, a simple subclass that captures every state change into the undo history:
 ```ts
 @Injectable()
 class UndoService extends UndoManager<MyAppState, MyAppState> {